sertacsatiroglu/Finding-Prime-Numbers/README.md

 Then, worker threads will start over until the generator thread finishes working.

 # Command-line arguments
-The program use four optional arguments to change parameters:
+The program use four optional arguments to change parameters:<br />
- -t: Number of worker threads (default 3)
+ -t: Number of worker threads (default 3)<br />
- -q: The maximum size of the queue, which is shared by the threads (default 5)  -r: The amount of the random numbers (default 10)
+ -q: The maximum size of the queue, which is shared by the threads (default 5)<br />
+ -r: The amount of the random numbers (default 10)<br />
- -m: The lower bound of the range of the random numbers (default 1)  -n: The upper bound of the range of the random numbers (default 100, maximum 2000)  -g: The rate of generation time (default 100)
+ -m: The lower bound of the range of the random numbers (default 1)<br />
+ -n: The upper bound of the range of the random numbers (default 100, maximum 2000)<br />
+ -g: The rate of generation time (default 100)<br />

 # How to run in terminal?
 - If you have main.c, queue.c and queue.h as source files, you can compile your code with this command: